Oam21689/genkix/README.md

 Respond "NO" to display previously used key.

-# Press return key to all prompts to keep defaut parameters
+# Press return key to all prompts to keep default parameters
 This will be applied until further update.